albayaty/grover_controlled_diffuser/README.md

 ## Examples

-Initially, let's import the required Python and Qiskit libraries:
+Initially, import the required Python and Qiskit libraries:
 ```python
 from qiskit import *
 from qiskit_aer import AerSimulator